sjklick/Distribution-Centre/docs/api-guide.md

 **\<host-domain\>/api/bins/contents/get.php?id=\<string\>**

 Returns the contents of a stock bin, specified by ID.
-ID is can be a valid stock bin ID, "shipping", or "receiving".
+ID can be a valid stock bin ID, "shipping", or "receiving".
 Use request method GET.

 	{
 		"id": <string>,